roknabadi/TDI-Book_Recommendation/README.md

 I used the first part to train, validate and test a DNN model.
 This model achieved an accuracy of 73% percent.
 Then I used the second part to perform a transfer learning and recommend books to the users the system has not seen before.
 This achieved a 70% accuracy.

-For convenience, I have divided up the notebook in three parts.
-The first part focuses on preprocessing and a first pass at training, the second part is on hyperparameter optimization and final training using optimized parameters.
-Third part is on transfer learning.
+For convenience, I have divided up the notebook in four parts.
+The first part focuses on preprocessing and a first pass at training, the second part is on hyperparameter optimization.
+The third part is on final training using optimized parameters.
+The fourth part is on transfer learning.